Haifaljuaid/ist-303-team-2/README.md

 10.Allow players to earn points for correct guesses and progress through levels.

 **Settings and Preferences**
-11.Allow users to customize their game settings (e.g., difficulties, categories/topics)
+11.Allow users to customize their game settings (e.g., difficulties)

 **Security and Privacy**
 12.Make sure that users' personal information and gameplay data are secure.